-We're pleased to announce that we're a Friend of the Justice on the Menu Campaign, as organized by SLAP!
+We're a Friend of the Justice on the Menu Campaign, as organized by SLAP!
 Find out more here.

 Were you inspired by the Shira Chadasha spirituality series “Eat, Pray, Sing”?
 If you have any ideas for running your own spirituality session on similar or other topics, we would love to help you organize and advertise them!
 “Eat, Pray, Sing” got the conversation started, and now we want YOU to continue spreading spirituality in our community.
 Ideas include, but are not limited to: